Spark the Fire: Critical reception

 "Spark the Fire" received mixed reviews from critics.
 August Brown, writing for the Los Angeles Times, praised the single for being "a welcome return to the studio styles" of both Stefani and Williams.
 Hayden Manders of Refinery29 gave the single a positive review, calling it "a throwback for the modern age" and "a song of unity".
 BreatheHeavy's Jordan Miller praised the song for having "that typical Gwen sass combined with Pharrell’s signature quirky beats and rhythm".
 Miller chose the lyrics "get off my cloud" as an example of Stefani's vocal delivery being "rap-sing-talking business".
 However, he later criticized both "Spark the Fire" and "Baby Don't Lie" for being "bland".

 With a more divided opinion, Slant Magazine's Alexa Camp called the song "an attempt to repeat those past hits than update the singer's sound for '2015'", but described it as an improvement over the previous single "Baby Don't Lie", while Eliza Berman of Time said that "though it's more repetitive and packs less oozing attitude than "Hollaback Girl", it should serve the club nearly as well."
 In a negative review, Lucas Villas of AXS described the song as "a dud" and viewed it as "a whole lot of hot air" that failed in its attempt of "rekindling [the] past magic" behind Stefani and Williams' 2005 collaboration "Hollaback Girl".
 Marc Hogan of Wondering Sound was critical of the song's lyrics, saying "a look at Stefani’s prior discography might suggest there’s not much fuel left for this particular theme", and compared them to her previous work with No Doubt on the song "Start the Fire" from the 2001 album Rock Steady.

 Music video

 Background and synopsis

 The music video was released on December 1, 2014 on Stefani's official YouTube account.
 The video was produced by Stefani's long-time collaborator, Sophie Muller.
 At the beginning of the video, Stefani is shown floating on a cloud over an animated cityscape.
-For the video's remainder, Stefani parties in an underground nightclub with friends while groups of animated emoticons and animated figures flash on the screen.
-During the song's bridge before the last chorus, Stefani visually acts out the song's lyrics with the help of several emoticons.
+For the video's remainder, Stefani parties in an underground nightclub with friends while groups of animated emojis and animated figures flash on the screen.
+During the song's bridge before the last chorus, Stefani visually acts out the song's lyrics with the help of several emojis.
 Scott Lapatine of Stereogum described the video's storyline as "a cartoon universe and an underground club with pop-up video-style graphics flying by"; Lapatine further stated that the video also includes glimpses of "a conspicuous workstation that prints pizza and a Chrysler Fiat 500L".